 Once Gepan is instilled into the bladder, it replenishes the damaged protective GAG layer.
 For this to take effect, you must hold Gepan in the bladder for at least half an hour (the longer, the better).

 How often and how long Gepan should be used depends on the severity of your symptoms.
-As an initial therapy 4 weekly treatments have proved effective.
+Most patients need 4 weekly treatments as an initial therapy.

 Start of treatment

 In the 1st month depending on severity, one instillation per week for 4 weeks.